About Us Winners Cattle/Semen Sales Australian Shepherds Jr Program Home

 There is a growing demand for healthy, organically raised beef.
 Our ever changing society has realized that people are becoming increasingly overweight and that adopting healthier eating habits are a must.
 Enjoying a steak from one of the miniature beef is an excellent way to start improving on your eating habits; they are smaller cuts but are still enough for the average person without consuming too much.

 The Miniature Hereford is continually gaining national and worldwide attention with the price of food continually rising and the farmland decreasing in size daily, the public is beginning to educate themselves more on the benefits to raising their own beef.
 The Miniature Herefords have been featured on ABC World News Tonight as well as having an article printed in the Wall Street Journal.
-Keeping these facts in mind, our future is unlimited with the Miniature Herefords Cattle.
+Keeping these facts in mind, our future is unlimited with the Miniature Hereford Cattle.

 Fundamental Traits of the Miniature Hereford Cattle